What to Do About an Abnormal PAP Smear

 Vitamin A is very important for mucous membrane tissue.
 This is the tissue that lines the vagina, respiratory and digestive tracts.
 Vitamin A is also a powerful antioxidant.
 That means that it prevents free radical damage and acts as an anti-viral.
 Vitamin A locally helps to heal cervical tissue.

 Naturopathic treatment with conventional treatment speeds up the healing process.
 It is also used after conventional treatment to prevent recurrences.
 Some of my patients who had dysplasia recurrences before natural treatment stayed healthy after adding natural treatment.

 The Benefits to Naturopathic Treatment of Abnormal PAP Smears or Dysplasia

 - You not only remove unhealthy cells, but you also repair and heal the tissue

-- You prevent future recurrences
+- Prevention of future recurrences

 Research on Natural Treatment of Dysplasia

-In this study, a significant preventive effect for cervical neoplasm [cervical dysplasia, carcinoma in situ (CIN) and invasive cervical cancer] was found with the highest intakes or serum levels of vitamin B12 vitamin C, vitamin E, beta-carotene, folate and lycopene compared with the lowest intake group or serum level.
+In this study, a significant preventive effect for cervical neoplasm [cervical dysplasia, carcinoma in situ (CIN) and invasive cervical cancer] is found with the highest intakes or serum levels of vitamin B12 vitamin C, vitamin E, beta-carotene, folate and lycopene compared with the lowest intake group or serum level.
 Source: BJOG 2011;118:1285-1291.